 Miner Wars

 Miner Wars is a game available to all digital miner holders from the GoMining ecosystem.
-It provides users with the opportunity to unite and compete both between Clans and in individual battles.
-Numerous game mechanics that players use increase the chances of winning.
+It provides users with the opportunity to unite and compete both between Clans and in personal battles.
+A variety of game mechanics are available to help players win.

 Players can earn 2 types of rewards: